mbeggas/M1IoT-interruptlab/Interrupt_int0/README.md

 Intrrupt Lab for M1 IoT and Cyber security

 ## Before interruption
-Check and test arduino sketch in arduino IDE that toggle a leb when pusshing a button [see the code](arduino_code_int0/led-button.ino)
+Check and test arduino sketch in arduino IDE that toggle a led when pusshing a button [see the code](arduino_code_int0/led-button.ino)

-Now we will add a delay to above code and adding other work to the microcontroller in the main loop, saying serial sending and delay.
+Now we will add a delay to the above code and adding other work to the microcontroller in the main loop, saying serial sending and delay.
 Now see what happen when pushing the button
 [see the code](arduino_code/leb-buittonèwithdelay.ino)

-The microcontroller not responding to the pushbutton signal when it is occupied bu the other work
+The microcontroller not respond to the pushbutton signal when it is occupied by the other work

 For C code use microship  studio [Sownload from here](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio)